oscott/manifest/event.md

-A selection of performance locations
+A selection of performance locations - in progress
 - **Venue - Location (Site specific work)**
 -   The Ruins - Carbis bay (real-time cave processing)
 -   [Cast](https://twitter.com/CASTCornwall/status/880357730523000832)  - Helston (the internet and timeless)